sethvan/react_editorjs_test/README.md

 - Blocks default to a text block (paragraph).
 - If you highlight text it gives you the option to make Bold, Italic or add HyperLink.
+- For a list of other available Editor.js tools go [here](https://github.com/orgs/editor-js/repositories?type=all).